JavascriptMick/cproto/impressions.md

   c = i;
 ```
 but it doesn't, it just silently lops off the higher order bits leaving you with 0! other conversions flip sign! #nosafetynet

+# Chapter 3
+No real surprises here, this is all very familiar.  the comma ',' operator is cool though and can make things elegant and terse.